Telemetry connection options

 For details on configuring FortiOS to pull endpoint tags and their corresponding endpoint lists from EMS, see the FortiClient EMS Administration Guide.

 In this scenario, EMS provides FortiClient endpoint provisioning.
 FortiClient connects Telemetry to EMS to receive configuration information in an endpoint profile as part of an endpoint policy from EMS.
-EMS also sends Zero Trust tagging rules to FortiClient, and use the results from FortiClient to dynamically group endpoints in EMS.
+EMS also sends compliance verification rules to FortiClient, and use the results from FortiClient to dynamically group endpoints in EMS.
 Only EMS can control the connection between FortiClient and EMS.
 You must make any changes to the connection from EMS, not FortiClient.
 When FortiClient is connected to EMS, EMS locks FortiClient settings so that the endpoint user cannot change any configuration.
 To disconnect FortiClient from EMS, the EMS administrator must deregister the endpoint in EMS.